 Do your shoelace bows sit vertically instead of across the shoe?
 Do your shoelaces always come undone?
-If so, you're probably tying a "Granny Knot", and one simple change to your technique will result in a balanced knot that sits straight and stays secure.
+If so, you're probably tying a "Granny Knot".
+Learn how to keep your shoelaces tied by creating a "balanced" knot that sits straight and stays secure.

 NOTE: In some countries, the term "Granny Knot" refers to a simple overhand knot, whereas on this page and throughout this website I'm using the predominant meaning of an incorrectly tied knot.